BRHM-VED/panch-angam/fresh_panchangam_webapp/KUNDLI_DISPLAY_FIX_README.md

 ```

 ### Lagna Indicator
-The Lagna indicator (⚡) is always placed in the center-right diamond position (display house 1), which represents the Lagna sign.
+The Lagna indicator (⚡) is always placed in the top-center rectangle position (display house 1), which represents the Lagna sign.

 ### Planet Tooltips
 Planet tooltips now show both the zodiac sign and the relative house number: